RafayelBenivo/LiveCoding/README.md

-LiveCoding

-**Exercise N1: Automate Signi API to Obtain an Authentication Token.
-Automate account API**
+**Exercise N1: Automate Signin API to obtain an Authentication Token.
+After getting the token automate account API**

-Objective: Your task is to write a program that automates the Signi API to obtain an authentication token.
+*Objective: Your task is to write a program that automates the Account API which returns user information.*

-Instructions:
+*Instructions:*

-You need to automate the process of obtaining an authentication token from the Signi API.
+*You need to automate the process of obtaining an authentication token from the Signi API, create a function or class for this task to make it modular and reusable.*

-The Signi API endpoint for token retrieval is: https://eeapi.qa.benivo.com/user/Signin
+*The Signi API endpoint for token retrieval is: https://eeapi.qa.benivo.com/user/Signin*

 You must make a POST request to this endpoint with the following parameters in the request body:

-Email: Will be provided during the interview
+*Email: Will be provided during the interview*

-Password: Will be provided during the interview
+*Password: Will be provided during the interview*

-PartnerURLName: This should be "AutomationTest"
+*PartnerURLName: This should be "AutomationTest"*

-TimeZoneNameIANA: Should be "Asia/Yerevan"
+*TimeZoneNameIANA: Should be "Asia/Yerevan"*

-Requirements:
+*After getting response from Singin API you will get a response with the following properties: * *Status*

+*Token*

+*HasError*

+*AccessToken*

+*The next step is to automate Account API using token property received from SignIn API and giving it as a header for Account API*

+*The Account API endpoint is: https://api.qa.benivo.com/v3/api/account*

+*You must make a GET request to this endpoint providing the token as a header*

+*Requirements:*

-Use the C# programming language to automate the API Use an HTTP client library to make the API request.
+*Use the C# programming language to automate the API*

+*Use an HTTP client library to make the API request.*

-Create a function or class for this task to make it modular and reusable.
+*Create a function or class for this task to make it modular and reusable.*

-Deliverables:
+*Deliverables:*

-The code you have written to automate the Signi API and obtain the token.
+*The code you have written to automate the Signi API and obtain the token.*

-**Exercise N2: Automate Signi flow with the help of Selenium WebDriver
+**Exercise N2: Automate Signin flow with the help of Selenium WebDriver**

-Objective: Your task is to write a program that automates the login flow of the provided application
+*Objective: Your task is to write a program that automates the login flow of the provided application (https://automationtest.qa.benivo.com), create a function or class for this task to make it modular and reusable.*

-Instructions:
+*Instructions:*

-You need to automate the process of logging in.
+*You need to automate the process of logging in with the help of Selenium WebDriver, try to use POM model*

-You must open a browser, redirect to "https://automationtest.qa.benivo.com" and use the credentials to login
+*You must open a browser, redirect to "https://automationtest.qa.benivo.com" and use the credentials to login*

-Email: Will be provided during the interview
-Password: Will be provided during the interview
+*Email: Will be provided during the interview* *Password: Will be provided during the interview*

-Deliverables:
+*Deliverables:*

-The code you have written to automate the Login flow
+*The code you have written to automate the Login flow*

+**Exercise N3: Automate cookie accpet logic using shadow rooting**

+*Objective: Your task is to click Accept cookies button in the provided application*

+*Deliverables:*

+*The code you have written to automate the Signi API and obtain the token.*